 Aerial Photograph of Mill House showing the relocated "buck" Courtesy of Vicki Fordham We know that the old windmill buck still existed in 1979 when Brian Flint (author of "Suffolk Mills") visited the site.
 However, sometime subsequently, during the last 40 years, it was demolished.
+Badwell Ash Windmill - update 2023 In early 2021, the remains of the old mill buildings were demolished.
+The current owners received planning consent from Mid-Suffolk Council to demolish the remaining mill outhouses and replace them with an annex to the Mill House, accommodating residential accommodation.
+The design attempts to mimic the old post mill buck.
+The outhouses comprised the following before they were demolished:

+Mill Buildings before demolition

+Proposed new building at Mill House

 On the Heritage Gateway site, the mill is described as an: